Toyota Camry (XV50): 2014 facelift

 Toyota introduced a substantial mid-cycle restyling to the XV50 Camry at the 2014 New York International Auto Show in April 2014.
 The changes, applicable to the entire Camry range and dubbed the "big minor change" (not a new generation), consisted mainly of the alteration of most of the exterior panels – only the roof remained unchanged.
 The powertrain remained unchanged from the pre-facelift model.

 The facelift included an aggressive front bumper featuring a wider and more prominent trapezoidal grille shape.
 The interior received a more premium appearance, with improved materials and amenities.
 The window and door seals were improved to reduce wind and road noise.
 This version was sold in North America, the Middle East and Australasia.

 The facelifted "prestige" Camry was first launched in Japan on 9 September 2014 in Hybrid powertrain.
 Unlike the facelifted regular Camry, the exterior panels of the facelifted "prestige" Camry remained unchanged, except the new headlamps (which has a similar shape to the pre-facelift regular Camry), new tail lamps, new front grille (similar to the XX40 Avalon), and new front and rear bumpers.
-This version was also sold in China, Taiwan, Southeast Asia, Eastern Europe and South America.
+This version was also sold in China, Taiwan, Southeast Asia, Eastern Europe, South America and Jordan.

 Toyota started production of restyled Camry for Russian market in November 2014.
 The car has a new design and a new 2.0 L 6AR-FSE engine, 150 bhp, paired with a 6-speed automatic gearbox.

 In China, the facelifted Camry was launched in January 2015.
 Available engines are the 2.0 L 6AR-FSE and the 5AR-FE which is China's variant of the 2AR-FE four-cylinder.
-Trim levels are named as the 2.0E D4-S (entry model), 2.0G D4-S, 2.0S D4-S, 2.0G D4-S Luxury, 2.5G, 2.5S, and the top model 2.5Q.
+Trim levels are named as the 2.0 E, 2.0 G, 2.0 S, 2.5G, 2.5S, and the top model 2.5Q.
 Pricing starts from 184,800 yuan to 289,800 yuan ($27,840 to US$43,660).
+Hybrid trims were known as the 2.5 HG and 2.5 HQ.
+The standard engine was the 2.5 litre 2AR-FXE hybrid engine which is known as the 4AR-FXE in China.